- Richard Hall

 This is a tough one.
 The CEO must know that he will be graded on his performance just like any other employee.
 Otherwise, there’s no incentive to improve rapidly if there’s no consequences.
 Include timelines and checkpoints for updates.

-- Hire an Executive Coach for the CEO
+- Hire a Business Coach for the CEO

 The CEO has some personal areas of growth that needs to be worked on.
 A good Coach can help identify those areas and provide guidance for the CEO in a positive and constructive manner.
 The coach can also determine the CEO’s willingness to commit to improvement.